sylvxa/parentalcontrols/README.md

 ## Usage

-The default time limit is 8 hours (`minutesAllowed: 480`).
-Players receive a warning message when their remaining time drops to the configured threshold (default: 5 minutes, configurable via `warning_threshold_seconds`).
+The default time limit is 8 hours (`minutes_allowed: 480`).
+Players receive a warning message when their remaining time drops to the configured threshold (`warning_threshold_seconds: 300` or 5 minutes).
 Those, along with some other settings, can be changed in the `config/parentalcontrols.json` file.
 Settings can be reloaded on the fly with an operator-only command ([see below](#commands)).

 ### Time Stacking